gooddata/gooddata-ui-sdk/libs/sdk-ui-kit/api/sdk-ui-kit.api.md

 import { ObjRef } from '@gooddata/sdk-model';
 import { OnError } from '@gooddata/sdk-ui';
 import { OnLoadingChanged } from '@gooddata/sdk-ui';
-import { OverlayController as OverlayController_2 } from './OverlayController.js';
 import { PropsWithChildren } from 'react';
 import { PropsWithoutRef } from 'react';
 import { Provider } from 'react';